 - All testing requires a government-issued photo ID.
 The ACCUPLACER Course Placement test will not be administered to anyone who does not have a valid photo ID on the day they intend to test.
 NO EXCEPTIONS.

 - Personal calculators cannot be utilized for the test.
 However, ACCUPLACER does provide the option of a digital calculator for questions that will require the use of one.

 - The testing center provides scratch paper and pens.

 - All cell phones must be turned off and stored in the backpack, purse, jacket, etc., and stored inside the Testing Center.

 - No children are allowed in the Testing Center.

 - No children may be left unattended outside during testing.

 - Allow approximately 3 hours for taking the test and attending a course placement advising session.

-- If you require any special accommodations, please contact Disability Services to arrange taking your ACCUPLACER Course Placement test.
+- If you require any special accommodations, please contact the Access Center to arrange taking your ACCUPLACER Course Placement test.